iszczesniak/cpp/memory/index.md

 its value was created directly in a parameter in accordance with the unnamed elision.

-Since C++17 these expressions are called expressions of the **prvalue** category, prvalue expressions or just prvalues in short.
+Since C++17 these recipes are called expressions of the **prvalue** category, prvalue expressions or just prvalues in short.
 We'll look into the expression categories later, but we start refering to these expressions as prvalues.

 An evaluation of a prvalue creates its **result object**.
 As shown in the example below, returning a prvalue by value is a use case of the